sfagin89/RedundantSensorProject/README.md

 ## Project Overview

-The goal of this project was to demonstrate the concept of Sensor Fusion as a method for improving the precision of sensor readings.
+In this project, a redundant environment monitoring system was designed.
+It's intended use is for the preservation of paper and ink based materials, such as books, painting or scrolls.
+The goal of this project was to illustrate the concept of Sensor Fusion as a method for improving the precision of sensor readings.
 This was accomplished using Marzullo's Algorithm, which takes a set of intervals, and returns the smallest common intersection between the highest number of intervals possible.
-A set of 3 UV Light Sensors, and 3 Temperature/Humidity Sensors were used to demonstrate the effectiveness of Marzullo's Algorithm in reducing the precision error of a sensor reading.
+A set of 3 UV Light Sensors, and 3 Temperature/Humidity Sensors were used to demonstrate the effectiveness of Marzullo's Algorithm in reducing the precision error of a sensor reading through redundant readings.

 The images below display the results of Marzullo's Algorithm when applied to a set of 3 UV Light sensor readings.
 The LTR390 Sensor has a known precision error of +/- 10%[^3].
 After running through the MarzulloAlgorithm function, the new precision error of the result is +/- 7.7%.